 A complete guide to Maltese dogs

 The Maltese is considered a kind of aristocrat in the pet world, having long been bred for show and companionship.
-Heartbreakingly adorable and irresistibly cuddly, regular and teacup Maltese dogs are nimble, sturdy and spirited.
+Heartbreakingly adorable and irresistibly cuddly, regular and teacup breeds are nimble, sturdy and spirited.

-Height: Maltese puppies generally grow to an adult height of 8 to 10 inches.
-The teacup Maltese is about the height of an average human adult’s hand.
+Height: The puppies generally grow to an adult height of 8 to 10 inches.
+The teacup breed is about the height of an average human adult’s hand.

-Weight: Full-sized Maltese poodles don’t normally weigh more than 1 pound per inch of height.
+Weight: Full-sized poodles types don’t normally weigh more than 1 pound per inch of height.
 The same holds true of the teacup Maltese.

 Ears and Eyes: The eyes of a Maltese puppy should be round and very dark in color.
 This breed’s feathered, low-set ears ought to hang down close to the head.

-Tail: The tail of a Maltese dog should drape over its back and feature thick, bushy white hair.
+Tail: The tail of this dog should drape over its back and feature thick, bushy white hair.

-Despite their tiny size, teacup Maltese dogs and their full-sized Maltese poodle cousins display a high degree of courage.
+Despite their tiny size, teacup breeds and full-sized poodle cousins display a high degree of courage.
 They love attention and frolicking, much like the cocker spaniel, but can be taught a wider range of tricks than most dogs.
 This breed gets along very well with other pets and shows a great deal of love and affection for its human companions.

 AKC Group: Toy